 When you first get there you might be a little confused.
 There’s something that looks to be a dirt road carpark and yes, you can park your car there.

-From the carpark hike up along the stream for about twenty to thirty minutes through rocky, forest-like landscape until you hear the roar of the thumping water from above.
+From the carpark, hike up along the stream for about 20-30 minutes through rocky, forest-like landscape until you hear the roar of the thumping water from above.
 Note that while walking along the stream you are in the Northern Territory, so be wary of crocs and be very careful when you have to cross over the water.

 Once you’ve reached the waterfall, you have so many options with what you want to do there.
 We hiked up the waterfall as much as we could, but because all the rocks were extremely wet, we couldn’t get too high.
 But if you’re there during the dry season, you can rock climb to the top and go for a swim at the top of the falls over looking outback Australia’s mountainous country.
 It’s incredible!